Alaska hero image

 • Shoulder weeks in May and September deliver lower crowds, glacier access, and fall colors; nights run cooler for aurora chances.

-• Late September through March brings winter festivals, aurora viewing, and snowy landscapes; plan indoor programming and heated coaches.
+• Late September through March brings winter festivals, aurora viewing, and snowy conditions; plan indoor programming, heated coaches, and weather buffers.

-• June–August sees cruise port congestion—timed entries, private tours, and evening scheduling keep experiences smooth.
+• June to August can bring cruise port congestion.
+Timed entries, private tours, and evening scheduling keep days moving.

 Group Logistics